 6 weeks - about 15 months

-Traditionally called the Nido (Italian for nest), our infant environment looks nothing like daycare because we do not use bouncers, jumpers, exersaucers, or any other apparatus that would contain our babies and limit their mobility.
+Our infant environment looks nothing like daycare because we do not use bouncers, jumpers, exersaucers, or any other apparatus that would contain our babies and limit their mobility.
 They are too often used for the adult's convenience, and instead our priority is the children.
 These devices contradict our goal of developing self-direction and motor skills.
 The room is designed with warmth, cognitive growth, and aesthetic stimulation in mind.
 Materials are visually appealing and carefully chosen for appropriateness (such as simple, color-contrasting images that are easy for still-developing eyes to see).
 There are floor beds available for naps, and we encourage children to recognize when they need rest, and practice self-regulation.
 All infants capable of sitting enjoy their snacks and meals together at a low table, and practice drinking from real (tiny) cups and eating with real cutlery.
-The Nido strives as much as possible to be your child's second home, a warm, cozy nest.
+Our infant room strives as much as possible to be your child's second home, a warm, cozy nest.

 about 15 months - 3 years